pollfish/docs/unity.md

 ### Using Proguard

-If you use proguard with your app, please insert the following lines in your proguard configuration file:
+If you use proguard with your app, please insert the following lines in the proguard configuration file under the unityLibrary module:

 ```
--libraryjars libs/pollfish_unity_bridge.jar

 -keep class com.pollfish.** { *; }
 -keep class com.pollfish_unity.** { *; }
 -dontwarn com.pollfish.**